uwacyber/cits2006/cits2006-assessments/portfolio.md

 ## Submission

 You will submit your portfolio as a PDF only document via LMS.
-Other formats are not accepted.You must have a cover page that includes your name, student ID and the link to your repo.
+Other formats are not accepted.
+You must have a cover page that includes your name, student ID and the link to your repo.
 Following the cover page, you must include a table outlining a self-assessment for the activities completed, indicating how many marks each of your activity should receive following the marking scheme below.